jtgrimes/less4laravel/README.md

 and production.
 Specifically, you probably don't want to be generating css files on your production server, since it will slow down your site.

-In order to have different configs on your development and production servers, you'll do somethin like this:
+In order to have different configs on your development and production servers, you'll do something like this:

 Open up less4laravel.config and change